dillonchanis/theme-midnight-city/README.md

 ### React
 ![React](demo/react.png)

+## iTerm2

+If you want to use Midnight City for your iTerm2 theme [@Electrux](https://github.com/Electrux) created one you can find [here](https://github.com/Electrux/iterm2-midnight-city).

 ## Contributing & Issues

 If something looks off do not hesitate to [open an issue](https://github.com/dillonchanis/theme-midnight-city/issues).
 And if you find something you want to fix have a look at the [contributing guidelines](https://github.com/dillonchanis/theme-midnight-city/blob/master/.github/CONTRIBUTING.md).
 Thanks!